 The water levels have remained consistently low this fall with only a handful of rain showers in the area.
-Current level is 400.86 which is just over 2 feet below full pool.
-The lack of rains has provided fairly good clarity in a lot of areas with only stained water in some of the far north reaches of the lake as well as wind blown areas.
+The current level is 400.86 which is just over 2 feet below full pool.
+The lack of rains has provided fairly good clarity in a lot of areas with only stained water in some of the far north reaches of the lake as well as windblown areas.
 There is still some good grass in the creeks and even some scattered on the main lake.

 If you are headed to Lake Fork this month in pursuit of a trophy bass and are looking to book a guide, I would enjoy the opportunity to take you or your group fishing and show you a great time on the lake.
 I have a few winter dates still available and am taking a lot of spring reservations.
 Be sure to schedule with me soon if you would like to fish in 2020.
 I fill up very fast!
 I also have gift certificates available for those of you that are interested in purchasing a friend or loved one a guided trip on Lake Fork for the holidays!
-You can contact me to make your reservation at 903-736-9888 or send me an email at email@example.com You can also visit my website for more information about Lake Fork and my guide service at www.officiallakeforktrophybass.com You can find me on Facebook and follow my official Lake Fork Guide page at https://www.facebook.com/lakeforktrophybassguide
+You can contact me by sending me an email, giving me a call, or visiting me online or on Facebook.

 Matthew 1:21 - She will bear a son, and you shall call his name Jesus, for he will save his people from their sins.